feedback-house/developer-portal/docs/api-business-division-update-or-create.md

 Primary key fields:
 - `areaId` - The associated unique Id of this Business Division.
 - `correlation.areaId` - The area employeeId in the context of your company.
-You can use any key here as long you can controll it.
+You can use any key here as long you can control it.

 Notes:
 - Primary keys are not required, however when no primary keys are defined a new area will be created upon each request.
-- Calling a API with the same payload a second time (ie. same keys) will not create a new area, it will update the previsuly created area.
+- Calling a API with the same payload a second time (ie. same keys) will not create a new area, it will update the previously created area.

 ## Available Fields per area